Mediatek-Cloud/MCS-Android-SDK/README.md

 3) DONE!
 Compile and run your app.

-The above codes are minimum requirement to setup MCS SDK, please reference to other code in this tutorial project or [MCS SDK Android Tutorial Doc][tutorial-doc] for more customization.
+The above codes are minimum requirement to setup MCS SDK, please reference to other code in this tutorial project or [MCS Android SDK Tutorial][tutorial-doc] for more customization.